Unsupervised Event Detection, Clustering, and Use Case Exposition in Micro-PMU Measurements

 \subsection{Event Scoring}

 Once all the nine GAN models are trained, they provide us with nine distinct event detectors; one per each feature.
 Each discriminator gives us a \emph{score} as its output, which indicates how close a given window of measurements is to the global optimum that is obtained from (\ref{global1}) and (\ref{global2}).
-If, for any GAN model, the score is not close enough to the global optimum, then that means the given window of measurements does \emph{not} match the normal behavior that is learned by the GAN model; thus, it is deemed to contain an event.
-In this process, a normal probability distribution function (PDF) is fit to the obtained scores for training set, to have $ \zeta \sim \mathcal{N}(\mu,\sigma^{2})$, where $\mu$ is almost equal to the global optimum and $\sigma$ is small.
+If, for any GAN model, the score is not close enough to the global optimum, then it means that the given window of measurements does \emph{not} match the normal behavior that is learned by the GAN model; therefore, it is deemed to contain an event.
+In this process, the D'Agostino's K-squared test \cite{normtest}, with a significant level of 0.05, is applied to the discriminator output from the training set; and the results show strong evidence of normality.
+Thus, a normal probability distribution function (PDF) is fit to the obtained scores for training set, to have $ \zeta \sim \mathcal{N}(\mu,\sigma^{2})$, where $\mu$ is almost equal to the global optimum and $\sigma$ is small.